Prince Vasili Alexandrovich of Russia: Exile

 In 1980, Prince Vasili was appointed president of the Romanov Family Association in succession to his brother Prince Dmitry Alexandrovich.
 He remained president until his death in Woodside, California aged 81.
 He was buried at the Serbian Cemetery in San Francisco.

-Arms
+Marriage

 It is often alleged that Vasili's marriage with Princess Golitsyna would have been morganatic.
 However, Romanov biographer Pieter Broek holds that it was as acceptable dynastically as the Bagrationi marriage of Vasili's cousin, Grand Duke Vladimir Kirillovich of Russia.
 Since the extinction of the Korecki family in the 17th century, the Golitsyns have claimed dynastic seniority in the House of Gediminas.
 The Gediminids were a dynasty of monarchs of the Grand Duchy of Lithuania that reigned from the 14th to the 16th century and Emperor Peter I had permitted the Golitsyns to incorporate the emblem of the Grand Duchy of Lithuania into their coat of arms.